edhowland/viper/Bugs.md

 - printf : Like Bash or C equivalent

-## Implement the 'defn' keyword

-This must be in lib/runtime/virtual_machine.rb.

-See the viper.wiki: PromotingLambdas.md file for a usage description.

 ### Partially implement, but does not properly implement capture closures, esp. inside REPL: ivsh